LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Midterm Review.md

 		- Decrease in demand → curve shifts to left (less quantity demanded at each price)
 	- *Factors:*
 		- Income (*normal vs inferior goods*)
+			- Normal → want more as more income
+			- Inferior → want less as more income
 		- Preferences
 		- Prices of related goods (*complementary vs substitute goods*)
+			- Complimentary → goods used together
+			- Substitute → goods that replace one another
 		- Expectations
 		- Congestion / network effects (value depends on people using it)
+			- Congestion → more ppl = worse
+			- Network effects → more ppl = better
 		- Type and number of buyers in market (doesn’t shift individual)
 	- ==CHANGE IN QUANTITY DEMANDED → HOW MUCH A SINGLE PERSON WANTS==
 	- ==CHANGE IN DEMAND → HOW MUCH MARKET WANTS PER PRICE WANTS==